MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 Beliefs about reading code: each line is a summary and provides echoes of information
 - this information is required for the next line of code
-- reading becomes incredibly slow
+- reading becomes slow
+- object instantiation requires conceptul fluency of class & prototyping in DRIVER CLASS for exemplar data handling

 Beliefs about AI as a tool
 - Students are required to ensure the voice of a program